hankertrix/Uni-Stuff/README.md

 <hr>

-If there is only one file, it should be an `.org` file, so just click on it to view it.
+If there is only one file, it should be a `.org` file, so just click on it to view it.
 The platform should display the file in an easily readable format.

 ## Special modules